All Posts

 Use Our Free Calculator

 Don't want to do the math manually?
-Use our Power Consumption Calculator — select your appliances, set hours, and get instant sizing recommendations.
-Then head to the DIY Builder to browse compatible components with real prices.
+Use the appliance-based DIY Builder — select your appliances, set hours, and get instant sizing recommendations.
+Then head to the parts browser to browse compatible components with real Philippine prices, and check our Meralco solar guide before deciding between off-grid, hybrid, and grid-tie.

 Share: